Article updated 24 July 2019

 “We need a raft of changes that will encourage more investment in high standard homes rather than efforts to scapegoat landlords for failures by successive governments to build enough homes.”

-How can the next Prime Minister help landlords?
+How can the new Prime Minister help landlords?

-Here are five ways the next PM can make life easier for landlords, according to the Residential Landlords Association…
+Here are five ways Boris Johnson can make life easier for landlords, according to the Residential Landlords Association…

 1. Pro-growth taxation